Angelus-1/Angelus-1/README.md

 ![Header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=200&section=header&text=Welcome%20to%20Angelus%20👋&fontSize=40&fontAlign=center)

-# 👨‍💻 Angelus Jean — Software Engineer | Tech Innovator | Founder of Angelus v1
+# 👨‍💻 Angelus — Software Engineer | Tech Innovator | Founder of Angelus v1

 Hi there!
 I’m a **full-stack software developer** and **tech entrepreneur** from 🇷🇼 Rwanda.

 I'm the founder of **Angelus v1**, a startup focused on building scalable IT solutions that empower local communities and solve real-world problems.

+---

+## 🧑‍💼 About Angelus v1

+> Angelus v1 is a visionary tech startup based in Rwanda.
+> We deliver smart, community-focused software products that support sustainable development across Africa.
+> From local employment apps to enterprise-grade systems — we turn **big ideas into working code**.
 ---

 ## 🚀 Current Project